 To reduce overwhelm, prioritize your holiday pet safety and keep all of the listed items and ingredients well out of reach of your furry friends.
 If your pet exhibits mild cases of any of the symptoms listed above, please call us at Veterinary Specialists of the Rockies right away.
 If your pet’s symptoms seem severe, please bring your pet in immediately.

 Keep our phone number handy – 303.660.1027 – or if you’re traveling, research local emergency veterinarians close to your destination.
+You can also call the ASPCA Poison Control Hotline number at 1.888.426.4435 (fees may apply).
 If your pet consumes something from the list above, do not hesitate to seek care.

 Have a safe and happy holiday season from all of us at Veterinary Specialists of the Rockies!